sveltejs/vite-plugin-svelte/CONTRIBUTING.md

 ## Style guide

 [Eslint](https://eslint.org) will catch most styling issues that may exist in your code.
-You can check the status of your code styling by simply running `pnpm run lint`.
+You can check the status of your code styling by simply running `pnpm lint`.

 ## License